Republican Karen Handel defeats Democrat Jon Ossoff in Georgia special election

 "Democrats from coast to coast threw everything they had at this race, and Karen would not be defeated," said House Speaker Paul Ryan.

-Once the outcome was clear, Ossoff took the stage to announce he had called Handel to concede the race — drawing boos from the crowd.
+Once the outcome was clear, Ossoff took the stage to announce he had called Handel to concede — drawing boos from the crowd.

 Ossoff said this "small community here in Georgia, which has become the epicenter of politics — sometimes to my chagrin,” had sent a message.

-"As darkness has crept across this planet, (you) have provided a beacon of hope for people here in Georgia and people around the world,” Ossoff told the thousands gathered.
+"As darkness has crept across this planet, (you) have provided a beacon of hope for people here in Georgia and people around the world,” Ossoff told his supporters.
 "We showed the world that in places where no one thought it was even possible to fight, we could fight.”

-Democrats may try to call the outcome a moral victory, and note they've exceeded expectations in every special election this year.
-But it doesn’t change the fact that they’re 0-4 for congressional races, even after spending millions of dollars and and whipping up a hyper-motivated base.
+Democrats may try to call the outcome a moral victory, but it doesn’t change the fact that they’re 0-4 for congressional races this year, even after spending millions of dollars and whipping up a hyper-motivated base.

 "Race better be a wake up call for Democrats — business as usual isn't working," tweeted Rep. Seth Moulton (D-MA).
 "Time to stop rehashing 2016 and talk about the future."